untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 I'm excited to have you contribute to the Untold Engine!
 To maintain consistency and quality, please follow these guidelines when submitting a pull request (PR).
 Submissions that do not adhere to these guidelines will not be approved.

+### Vision
+The vision for the Untold Engine is to continually shape a 3D engine that balances clarity, performance, and creativity.

+Contributions should align with this vision — improving clarity, performance, or creativity without sacrificing the others.

 ### Pull Request Guidelines

 - **One feature or bug fix per PR**